 How to Write a Screenplay

-Writing a screenplay or script is, in many ways, like writing a novel or short story: it requires careful planning to develop the central characters, themes, conflicts, plot devices, and an eventual resolution.
+Writing a screenplay, in some ways, is like writing a novel or short story: it requires careful planning to develop the central characters, themes, conflicts, plot devices, and eventual plot resolution.
 The major difference, of course, is that the story must be shown through action and dialogue, rather than simply told through narration.
-Remember, film is a visual medium.
+Remember, film is a visual medium and your screenplay should reflect that.

 Study the pros so that you're in the know

-Whether you're interested in writing books, magazine articles, or Oscar-winning screenplays, the most important first step is to read or watch the work of professionals to see how they do it.
-If you're interested in writing a romantic comedy, the professionals at our screenplay editing service recommend watching movies like When Harry Met Sally or Notting Hill.
+Whether you're interested in writing books, magazine articles, or Oscar movies, the most important first step is to read or watch the work of professionals to see how they do it.
+If you're interested in writing a romantic comedy, then we recommend watching movies like When Harry Met Sally, You've Got Mail, or Notting Hill.
 If you're interested in drama, try movies like Schindler's List, Casablanca, or The Godfather.
 If you're trying to write a character drama, watch On Golden Pond or Who's Afraid of Virginia Woolf?
 The key point is to watch some of the greatest movies of all time until you know the characters, scenes, and plot devices inside and out.
 This will allow you to recognize and incorporate some of the same techniques into your own budding work of art.

-Format your script for a good first impression
+Format your screenplay for a good first impression

-To ensure your screenplay doesn't get tossed in the garbage bin before your work is even read, purchase a screenwriting software program that will do all the necessary formatting for you.
+To ensure your screenplay doesn't get tossed in the garbage bin before your work is even read, you could try purchasing a screenwriting software program that will do all the necessary formatting for you.
 Remember that screenplays are written in 12-point Courier New and centered on the page.
 The following is a good example:

 Jerry